vimc/montagu-demography/README.md

 * Birth Gender Ratio, WPP 2017 revision.
 * Age-specific Fertility, WPP 2017 revision.

-Note:
+Note: Population Data for Marshall Islands and Tuvalu are not currently available in age-distributed form.
+They are only available in Total Population, Both-Gender.

-(Population Data for Marshall Islands and Tuvalu are not currently available in age-distributed form.
-They are only available in Total Population, Both-Gender)
+Kosovo is not available at all - known issue.

 ### Steps for adding new datasets (to be confirmed)